syncfusion/blazor-docs/src/common/common/input-validation.md

 ### SfMultiSelect

-The MultoSelect component allows the user to type or select multiple values from a list of predefined options.
+The MultiSelect component allows the user to type or select multiple values from a list of predefined options.
 It uses the `@bind-Value` parameter to validate the form model `EditContext`.

 ```cshtml
 @using System.ComponentModel.DataAnnotations;